Glendive & DAwson county FLOOD PROTECTION Project

 Ice jams in Glendive have a 30% chance of occurring in any given year.

-Glendive considers $4.9 million levee bond to reduce flood risk and revive economy, KTVQ - Billings, March 8, 2026
+Dawson County considers $4.97 million levee bond to reduce flood risk and revive economy

-Every $1 Invested in updating West Glendive’s levee would save $1.80.
+in updating West Glendive’s levee

-Lives are at risk: The U.S. Army Corps of Engineers’ Omaha District has identified Glendive as having the highest life-safety flood risk in its region.
+The U.S. Army Corps of Engineers’ Omaha District has identified Glendive as having the highest life-safety flood risk in its region.

-Updated Flood Risk Maps for Dawson County
+Updated Flood Risk Maps

 Flood risk maps help communities understand where flooding is most likely to occur so residents, businesses, and local governments can make informed decisions about safety, development, and insurance.